okhosting/awesome-storage/README.md

 * [Zenko](https://www.zenko.io/) - Zenko is Scality’s Open Source Multi-Cloud Data Controller.
 Zenko lets you be in control of your data and leverage the efficiency of private and public clouds.

+## S3 compatible file servers

+* [MinIO](https://min.io/) - A high performance, distributed object storage server, designed for large-scale data infrastructure.
+It is an ideal S3-compatible replacement for Hadoop HDFS and scale out NAS for machine learning and other big data workloads.

+* [Ceph file system](https://ceph.com/ceph-storage/file-system/) - Ceph’s file system runs on top of the same object storage system that provides object storage and block device interfaces.
+The Ceph metadata server cluster provides a service that maps the directories and file names of the file system to objects stored within RADOS clusters.
+The metadata server cluster can expand or contract, and it can rebalance the file system dynamically to distribute data evenly among cluster hosts.
+This ensures high performance and prevents heavy loads on specific hosts within the cluster.

+* [LeoFS](http://leo-project.net/) - LeoFS is a highly available, distributed, eventually consistent object/blob store.
+If you are searching a storage system that is able to store huge amount and various kind of raw data in its native format, LeoFS is suitable for that.

+* [RIAK S2](https://riak.com/products/riak-s2/) - Riak® S2 is a highly available, scalable, easy-to-operate object storage software solution that’s optimized for holding videos, images, and other files.
+It provides simple but powerful storage for large objects built for private, public, and hybrid clouds.

+* [OpenIO](https://www.openio.io/) - OpenIO SDS is an open source object storage solution ideal for Big Data, HPC and AI.
+With its distributed grid architecture and unique self-healing technology, OpenIO scales easily without mandatory data rebalancing, while delivering consistent high performance.
+OpenIO is S3 compatible and can be deployed on-premise or cloud-hosted, on any hardware that you choose.